dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/button/info.md

 ### Variants and sizes

-There should never be more than one `primary` button in a given context; `secondary` and `tertiary` button variants does not have this constraint.
+There should never be more than one `primary` button in a given context; `secondary` and `tertiary` button variants do not have this constraint.
 Generally speaking, a button should not be used when a link would suffice.

 The Button component comes in different sizes.